 And Cloudways combined a 50% scroll trigger with Yes/No buttons to increase conversions by 1700%.

-Here’s how you can implement this hack.
-First, change the scroll percentage as described in tip #1.
+Here’s how you can put this hack in place.
+First, go ahead and change the scroll percentage as described in tip #1.

 Choose a Yes Action.
 For example, you can redirect visitors to a new page, and show another offer there.